namemcguffin/scs/readme.md

 pressing `h` will bring up a small help menu explaining controls.

-launching requires two arguments: the input directory path and an output path.
+takes two arguments: the input directory path (mandatory) and an output path (optional, will default to standard out if no path is provided)

 note: it is heavily recommended to compile `scs` on the release profile to achieve consistent performance.

 example:

 ```bash
 cargo run --release 'input/public' 'output.tsv'
 ```